Idan-ramati/SQL_Projects/README.md

 Short Description: In this project i will be using SQL to do some Data Exploration on real time COVID data.
 I will then visualize the data in Tableau for my next project.

+PROJECT 2:
+Project Name - NashvilleHousingDataCleaning
+Short Description: In this project i will be using SQL to do some Data Cleaning.
+I will modify the table data structure too so that it will be clean and ready for analyzing